top of page

 - Mitochondria in health and disease

-Our laboratory studies the role of mitochondrial quality control and metabolism in neurodegenerative diseases.
-We combine proteomics and genomics, cell and molecular biology, patient-derived iPS cell culture and diseased animals to investigate the underlying mechanisms by which mitochondrial dysfunction contributes to impaired cellular metabolism, immune response and neurodegeneration.
+Our laboratory investigates the roles of mitochondrial quality control and metabolism in neurodegenerative diseases.
+By integrating proteomics, genomics, cell and molecular biology, and patient-derived iPS cell models with disease-relevant animal studies, we aim to uncover how mitochondrial dysfunction drives metabolic impairment, immune dysregulation, and neurodegeneration.

-We also use rationally designed peptide inhibitors of protein-protein interactions and high-throughput screening to develop "mitochondrial medicine" as a therapeutic strategy for the treatment of neurodegenerative diseases.
+In parallel, we pursue therapeutic innovation through rationally designed peptide inhibitors targeting key protein-protein interactions and high-throughput drug screening, developing "mitochondrial medicine" as a strategy to combat neurodegenerative disorders.

 IMG_5932-retreat group_edited_edited.jpg